-Technology Orthographic Projection Geometric Construction Triangulation Trade Practices Trade Terminology Safety Practices Related Subjects
+Orthographic Projection Geometric Construction Triangulation Trade Practices Trade Terminology Safety Practices

-Industrial Materials Industrial Science Mathematics Communications
+Related Subjects Industrial Materials Industrial Science Mathematics Communications

+PRACTICAL NURSING

-PRACTICAL NURSING Twelve Months - 1740 Hours
+Twelve Months - 1740 Hours

 This program is planned to develop in mature men and women, from 18 to 55, the skills and attitudes they will need to function as Licensed Practical Nurses.
-The one-year course is fully accredited and includes fifty weeks of instruction and practice and two weeks vacation.
-Students earn an educational allowance during the clinical practice.
+The one-year course is fully accredited and includes eighteen weeks of instruction at the school and thirty-two weeks at affiliated hospitals.
+Students earn an educational allowance during this clinical affiliation.
 Graduates receive a Certificate of Accomplishment and are qualified to write the State Board Licensing Examination.

 Applicants must be citizens of the United States or have applied for citizenship.
 Education will be evaluated individually for each applicant.
 Students are selected on the basis of aptitude tests, physical examinations, personal interviews and references.
-New classes begin each March and September.

-Study Areas Hospital Practices Related Subjects Care of the Medical and Nursing Principles and Skills Surgical Patient Vocational Relations Care of Mothers and New Born Personal and Community Health Care of Children Body Structure and Functions Conditions of Illness Care of the Aged Diversional and Rehabilitative Diet Therapy Activities Central Supply Service Growth and Development of Recovery Room Care the Child Isolation Technique Nutrition and Diet Therapy Care of Orthopedic Patient Pharmacology Care of Psychiatric Patient Interpersonal Relations
+Classes begin every four months: February, June, and October.

+Hospital Practices Related Subjects

+Care of the Medical and Nursing Principles and Skills

+Surgical Patient Vocational Relations

+Care of Mothers and New Born Personal and Community Health

+Care of Children Body Structure and Functions

+Care of the Aged Introduction to Conditions

+Diet Therapy of Illness

+Central Supply Service Diversional and Rehabilitative

+Emergency and Recovery Activities

+Room Care Growth and Development of

+Isolation Technic the Child

+Interpersonal Relations Family Life

+Administration of Drugs Nutrition

+Care of Orthopedic Pharmacology and Safety